 Floors are often installed piecemeal over the years.
 Hardwood might be installed in the living room because wood is beautiful and warm underfoot.
 In the bathroom and kitchen, ceramic or porcelain tile might be installed, since tile is supremely moisture-resistant.
 Outside of function, different types of floors might be installed simply for aesthetic reasons.
 With a patchwork of different floor coverings come different heights—in so many cases, you will need a transitional device because the tile floor often is higher than the adjoining wood flooring.

 Whether composed of porcelain or ceramic tile, marble, granite, or another material, tile flooring requires a number of substrate layers for installation.
 These layers are not dimensionally analogous to the layers found in non-tile applications.
 Tile flooring requires a mortar bed.
 A good, professional tiler can maintain a nearly-uniform thickness.
 If the tile was installed by a do-it-yourselfer with little experience, tile heights might vary.
 Wood flooring (including laminate flooring) is more predictable.
 Subflooring, underlayment, and the wood flooring itself all contribute to make a single-height surface.

 The answer to height differences is to use a floor transition strip that ramps up or down from tile flooring to wood flooring.
-Transition strips, typically made of wood or light-weight aluminum, can easily be cut to width with a regular miter saw or hacksaw.
+Transition strips, typically made of wood or lightweight aluminum, can easily be cut to length with a regular miter saw or hacksaw.
 Usually quite inexpensive, surface transition strip installation requires little more than a hammer or drill, nails or screws, and a saw.

 One important installation note: beware of accidentally striking any part of the transition strip other than the nail.
 These aluminum strips dent easily, and these dents will distort the strips and thus prevent them from laying seamlessly on the floor.
 The only solution to a distorted transition strip is to buy a new one.